ballerina-platform/ballerina-distribution/examples/kafka-client-consumer-sasl/kafka_client_consumer_sasl.md

 # Kafka client - Consumer SASL authentication

-This shows how the SASL/PLAIN authentication is done in the `kafka:Consumer`.
+This example shows how the SASL/PLAIN authentication is done in the `kafka:Consumer`.
+To authenticate via SASL/PLAIN, the `kafka:AuthenticationConfiguration` must be provided along with `kafka:SecurityProtocol` as `kafka:PROTOCOL_SASL_PLAINTEXT` in the `kafka:ConsumerConfiguration`.
+Use this when the Kafka server is secured with SASL/PLAIN.

 ::: code kafka_client_consumer_sasl.bal :::